cilium/cilium/Documentation/concepts/networking/masquerading.rst

 The dependency will be removed in the future (:gh-issue:`13732`).

 Masquerading can take place only on those devices which run the eBPF masquerading program.
-This means that a packet sent from a pod to an outside will be masqueraded (to an output device IPv4 address), if the output device runs the program.
+This means that a packet sent from a pod to an outside address will be masqueraded (to an output device IPv4 address), if the output device runs the program.
 If not specified, the program will be automatically attached to the devices selected by :ref:`the BPF NodePort device detection metchanism <Nodeport Devices>`.
 To manually change this, use the ``devices`` helm option.
 Use ``cilium status`` to determine which devices the program is running on: